ChinYiTseng/IMS/JSP_GA/JSP_GA.md

 </div>
 <br/>

-So now let's learn and try to implement the GA on the 15×15 Job Shop Scheduling Problem!
+So now let's learn and try to implement the GA on the 10×10 Job Shop Scheduling Problem!

 ## Example: 10×10 Job Shop Scheduling Problem ##
 This example is a job shop scheduling problem from Lawrence (1984).<br/>
 This test is also known as LA19 in the literature, and its optimal makespan is known to be 842 (Applegate and Cook, 1991). <br/><br/>
-There are 10 jobs (J1-J15) and 10 machines (M1-M10).<br/>
+There are 10 jobs (J1-J10) and 10 machines (M1-M10).<br/>
-Every job must be processed on each of the 10 machines in a predefined sequence (O1-O10).<br/>
+Each job must be processed on each of the 10 machines in a predefined sequence (O1-O10).<br/>
 Our objective is to minimize the completion time of the last job to be processed, known as the makespan. <br/><br/>
 The dataset is given as follows:
 <br/><br/>